bbc/genie-starter-pack/docs/gameplay-components/gameplay-component.md

 These screens can be selected and used in any order, with your gameplay component sitting between the built in screens.
 An example flow may be a Title Screen that leads to a level Select screen, which then leads to your gameplay component, which finally outputs scores in a Results screen.

 The game flow sequence can be configured by editing: `src/main.js`.
-Require in the desired screens and order them in the `transitions` JSON object.
-The `nextScreenName` method returns a string to indicate the name of the next screen to transition to.
-As this is a function, conditional logic can be included here to move to a different screen depending on the game state (e.g. a "win" screen or a "fail" screen).
-The Genie Sequencer will then take care of the sequencing of the screens.
+Import the desired screens and list them in the `navigationConfig` object.
+The `routes` object for each gives a list of possible onward journeys.

 ## How do I use the core engines?

 Full API documentation for the engines can be found within the Genie core repository.
-A short overview follows.
+Any files in Genie core should be used as provided, and must not be copied or modified in any way.
+A short overview of their functionality follows.

 ### Scaling Engine